redmix-run/redmix/.vscode/README.md

 ## VS Code Settings

-This directory includes global workspace settings for local development of the RedwoodJS Framework.
+This directory includes global workspace settings for local development of the Cedar Framework.

 See: